Guidance and conditions for placing a skip on the highway

 2. The container shall not exceed 5m in length and 2m in width.

-3. Builders skips shall comply with Chapter 8 of the Traffic Signs Manual and the ends shall be painted yellow and be fitted with vertical red and yellow fluorescent reflective markings at each end in accordance with the Builders Skips (Markings) Regulations 1984 (SI 1984/1933) (effective 1 January 1986) and BSS All 152 1970.
+3. Builders skips shall comply with Chapter 8 of the Traffic Signs Manual.
+The ends of the skip shall be painted yellow and be fitted with vertical red and yellow fluorescent reflective markings at each end in accordance with the Builders Skips (Markings) Regulations 1984 (SI 1984/1933) (effective 1 January 1986) and British Standards Specification (BSS) All 152 1970.

 4. During the hours of darkness the owner shall provide, maintain and light four yellow lamps, fixed securely to the skip(s), one to each corner.